-- To ensure that the College and its students are in compliance with City of Boston fire regulations and Massachusetts special effects regulations, fires, candles, smoke, cookies, squibs, black powder charges, fireworks, explosive devices, or any other flame-producing items are not permitted on College property. - 2.
+- To ensure that the College and its students are in compliance with city and state special effects regulations, fires, candles, smoke, cookies, squibs, black powder charges, fireworks, explosive devices, or any other flame-producing items are not permitted on College property. - 2.
 Students are prohibited from making permanent alterations or modifications to Emerson College structures.
 The use of any prop, set item, special effects apparatus, or any other device of any kind that may result in damage to Emerson College property is prohibited.
-Students are advised to consult with their instructor and Timothy McKenna for specific permissions and prohibitions. - 3.
+Students are advised to consult with their instructor and the EDC manager for specific permissions and prohibitions. - 3.
 Use of props and set pieces in Emerson College buildings may require you to adhere to the Emerson College Policies Relating to Use of Performance and Rehearsal Facilities.
-This document can be downloaded at emerson.edu/about-emerson/offices-departments/television-radio-film-production/policies-forms. - 4.
-Shoots may not be conducted in the following areas: - Inside the lobbies of buildings - In front of or inside building elevators - On stairways - In any restrooms - In any corridors - Anywhere else where a building egress might be blocked in any way - Anywhere else where a building operation might be impaired in any way - 5.
-Certain areas within specific College buildings are off limits: - At the Walker Building, 120 Boylston Street: - a.
-In the Emerson College Iwasaki Library - At the Little Building, 80 Boylston Street: - a.
-Basement, College Fitness Center - b.
-1st Floor, Main Lobby - c.
-2nd Floor, Mezzanine - d.
+This document can be downloaded at emerson.edu/ about-emerson/offices-departments/trf/policies-forms. - 4.
+Shoots may not be conducted in the following areas: - Inside the lobbies of buildings - In front of or inside building elevators - On stairways - In any restrooms - In any corridors - Anywhere else where a building egress might be blocked in any way - Anywhere else where a building operation might be impaired in any way

+- 5. Certain areas within specific College buildings are off limits:

+- At the Walker Building, 120 Boylston Street: a.
+In the Emerson College Iwasaki Library

+- At the Little Building, 80 Boylston Street:

+- a.
+Basement, College Fitness Center

+- b.
+1st Floor, Main Lobby

+- c.
+2nd Floor, Mezzanine

+- d.
 2nd Floor, Dining Hall and Function Rooms

 - At 216 Tremont Street:

 - a.
 Inside the Bill Bordy Theater and Auditorium

-- At the Tufte Performance and Production Center:
+- At the Tufte Performance and Production Center: a.

-- a.
 Semel Theater Lobby

 - b.
 Huret & Spector Gallery

 - At 150 Boylston Street:

 - a.
 Floor L3

 - b.
 Floor L2

 - c.
-Floor 2 The Quiet Lounge
+Floor 2, The Quiet Lounge

 - d.
-Floor 2 The Café
+Floor 2, The Café

 - e.
-Floor 1 Loading Dock, Laundry Room, Lobby, Entry Lounge Area
+Floor 1, Loading Dock, Laundry Room, Lobby, Entry Lounge Area

-All reservable rooms and common rooms in Student Activities-managed properties (Campus Center at 150 Boylston Street and the Cabaret at 80 Boylston Street) may be reserved with permission of Josh Hamlin, Assistant Director, Campus Center, at 150 Boylston Street (617-824-8680).
+All reservable rooms and common rooms in Student Activities-managed properties (Campus Center at 150 Boylston Street and the Cabaret at 80 Boylston Street) may be reserved with permission of the assistant director of the Campus Center at 150 Boylston Street (617-824-8680).